SunGit-AI/cCollection/README.md

 	array_index = ( array_index + 1) mod array_size; );

 problem: if there too many collision array-indexes?
-Solution: hash the keys.
+Solution: generate hash-codes with the keys.